 Self-assessment is the process by which a unit (college, school, research, support/service unit, or study programme) reflects on its objectives and critically analyses the activities it engages in to achieve these objectives.
 It provides an evaluation of the unit's performance, of its functions, its services, and its administration.
 The self-assessment should be constructively self-critical and analytical; it should act as the basis for a dialogue between the unit and the Review Group.
-The unit records these evaluations in a Self-assessment Report (SAR - see Appendix 2).
-The Report:
+The Self-assessment Report (SAR) should:

-- presents detailed information about the unit, its mission, functions and activities - presents a succinct but comprehensive statement of the unit's strategic aims and objectives and discusses how these are aligned with those of the University
+• present detailed information about the unit, its mission, functions and activities

-- describes the quality systems and processes that are already in place along with sample outcomes - provides a comprehensive self-critical analysis of the activities of the unit, which may include a formal benchmarking exercise - describes the collective perception of staff and students of their role not only in the University, but where appropriate, in the international community and in the social, cultural and economic development of Ireland - provides evidence of the views of external stakeholders - helps the unit to identify and analyse its strengths, weaknesses, opportunities and challenges, and allows it to suggest appropriate remedies where necessary - identifies weaknesses in procedural, organisational or other matters that are under the control of the unit, and which can be remedied internally - identifies shortfalls in resources and provides an externally validated case for increased resource allocation - provides a framework within which the unit can continue to work in the future towards quality improvement
+- present a succinct but comprehensive statement of the unit's strategic aims and objectives and discuss how these are aligned with those of the University - describe the quality systems and processes that are already in place along with sample outcomes - provide a comprehensive self-critical analysis of the activities of the unit, which may include a formal benchmarking exercise - describe the collective perception of staff and students of their role not only in the University, but where appropriate, in the international community and in the social, cultural and economic development of Ireland - provide evidence of the views of external stakeholders - help the unit to identify and analyse its strengths, weaknesses, opportunities and challenges, and allows it to suggest appropriate remedies where necessary - identify weaknesses in procedural, organisational or other matters that are under the control of the unit, and which can be remedied internally - identify shortfalls in resources and provide an externally validated case for increased resource allocation - provide a framework within which the unit can continue to work in the future towards quality improvement